Freeseer/freeseer/docs/source/contribute/developers/testing.rst

 **Q: Why didn't test_speaker_not_first_param() fail if it is being set to "John Doe" in test_correct_time_set() ?**

 A: Because before test_speaker_not_first_param() is invoked, setUp() is executed which resets self.pres to a new instance.
 Thus self.pres is as it would be and self.pres.speaker = "".

-**Q: When I run (example #1, #2 and/or #3), I get the unittest help menu, why could this be happening OR I am getting weird import errors from unittest, what's going on ?**

-A: From experience this was ultimately the result of an import error or invocation from the wrong place...

-#.
-Ensure you are in the src folder
-#.
-Check that you are in fact using -v and/or -v after unittest (easiest to remember if it's at the end of the command).
-#.
-Ensure that you are using __init__.py files (they can be empty files as they only tell Python to treat the folder as a package) in all the directories inside src/freeseer/test.
-If that's correct, maybe
-#.
-Make sure you that in your test module, you are importing from freeseer.folder.module_name

 What should testers focus on?